JoshuaDodds/daren-sns-gateway/README.md

 ├── parse.py
 └── utils.py
 ```

-## How It Works
-1. **Listening**: The bridge listens on the Daren master port for incoming commands addresses to your sns slave.
-2. **Routing**: It identifies valid master requests and a query to the appropriate SNS slave based on the configured address(es).
-3. **Transformation**: Responses from SNS slaves are processed, transformed, and sent back to the Daren master in the required format.
-4. **Error Handling**: The system retries failed SNS communications and logs errors for debugging.

 ## Logging
 The application provides detailed logs for troubleshooting.
 Adjust the logging configuration in `utils/logger.py` for verbosity levels (e.g., `DEBUG`, `INFO`, `ERROR`).